-(1) Market Opportunity: Describe the market opportunity being addressed.
-You MUST include the following statement at the beginning of your Commercialization Plan:

-"(COMPANY NAME HERE) estimates sales revenues of \$ and licensing revenues of \$ during the first 10 years of commercialization."
+İ. Market Opportunity: Describe the market opportunity being addressed.
+You MUST nclude the following statement at the beginning of your Commercialization Plan: "(COMPANY NAME HERE) estimates sales revenues of \$ and licensing revenues of \$ during the first 10 years of commercialization." ii.
+Intellectual Property (IP): Describe the status of patents, trade secrets, and other steps you plan to take to protect your IP for commercialization.

-- (2) Intellectual Property (IP): Describe the status of patents, trade secrets, and other steps you plan to take to protect your IP for commercialization. - (3) Company/Team: Describe the capability of your present personnel and/or planned additions to your staff that will enable you to successfully commercialize your innovation.
+iii.
+Company/Team: Describe the capability of your present personnel and/or planned additions to your staff that will enable you to successfully commercialize your innovation.

-Although Phase I applications must only address the elements listed above, Applicants are encouraged to review the example of a Phase I Commercialization Plan on the DOE SBIR/STTR website, under "Application Resources" on the DOE SBIR/STTR website at http://science.energy.gov/sbir/funding-opportunities/application-resources/.
+Although Phase I applications must only address the elements listed above, Applicants are encouraged to review the example of a Phase I Commercialization Plan on the DOE SBIR/STTR website, under "Applicant and Awardee Resources" on the DOE SBIR/STTR website at http://science.energy.gov/sbir/applicant-and-awardee-resources/.